 The Early Music Vancouver Summer Festival is a series of live concerts and events with traditional music at various venues in Vancouver.

-EMV Summer Music Festival
+EMV Summer Music Festival in 2023

 2023 Schedule of Events